Leeds-eBooks/set-future-state/README.md

 ### Usage

 `withFutureState()` is an [Inheritance Inversion Higher-Order Component](https://medium.com/@franleplant/react-higher-order-components-in-depth-cf9032ee6c3e#5247).
-It takes a single argument, a function, which must return a React Class Component (i.e. a [class](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes) that inherits from `React.Component` or `React.PureComponent`).
-That function receives a single argument, `setFutureState`: your tool for safely updating your component's state in the future.
+It takes a single argument, a factory function, which must return a React Class Component (i.e. a [class](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes) that inherits from `React.Component` or `React.PureComponent`).
+The factory function receives a single argument, `setFutureState`: your tool for safely updating your component's state in the future.

 ```js
 import {Component} from 'react'